ki0ki0/ratings_ext/README.md

 ratings_ext
 ===========

-Extention for Chrome to show ratings on fs.ua and ex.ua
+Extention for Chrome to show ratings on FS.TO (ex FS.UA) and EX.UA

 TODO:
 - Player page clearing for firefox